 Gary Dineen/NBAE/Getty Images

 Follow me on twitter @Leslie_Kam.
-I am also on The Basketball Machine for more NBA laughs.
+You can also find me on The Basketball Machine for more NBA fun.